 Here’s an astonishing fact for all business owners- 80% of the total sales are made by an average 20% of the sales force.
 Imagine if you could hire this elite 20%… It would mean exponential growth and a boost to your revenue and profitability.

-However, the question arises that among so many potential candidates, how can you find the right sales hire?
+However, the question arises: among so many potential candidates, how can you find the right sales hire?
 All you need is a clear strategy and a systematic approach.
-We’re here to help in that, with a complete rundown on everything you need to know about hiring salesmen for your growing business.
+We’re here to help with that, with a complete rundown on everything you need to know about hiring salesmen for your growing business.

 Breaking Down the Timelines for Sales Hiring

 Before getting into the nuances of the hiring process, there’s a crucial question to ask yourself-